 Spectacular beaches in Europe

-With summer finally here, beach season is ramped up again in the northern hemisphere.
+With summer almost near (hoping everything will get back normal soon), beach season is ramped up again in the northern hemisphere.
 It’s a welcome turn for lovers of European surf, sun and sand-between-the-toes frivolity.
 After all, Europe is home to some of the most stunning and spectacular beaches on earth.
-We wrote several articles about worldwide beaches but today we’ll talk about some of the best beaches in Europe; you really ought to consider visiting at least one of them this summer.
+We wrote several articles about worldwide beaches but today we’ll talk about some of the best beaches in Europe; you really ought to consider visiting at least one of them the next summer.

 Praia da Marinha, Portugal